rhiot/rhiot/docs/readme.md

 ---

-## Cloudlets
+## Rhiot Cloud

+Rhiot Cloud is the set of the backend (micro)services and UI application used to managed these.

 *Cloudlets* are server-side microservices that come with some common functionalities required by the IoT systems. *Cloudlets UI plugins* are [Hawt.io](http://hawt.io)-based plugins which provides nice web UI for the cloudlets back-end services. *Cloudlet
 Console* is the web application assembling all the Cloudlets UI plugins.
-At last but not least *Rhiot Cloud* is the complete cloud-based installation setup including Cloudlet Console, Cloudlets backend services and all the other necessary services (like database servers) installed.
+The *Rhiot Cloud* then is the complete cloud-based installation setup including Cloudlet Console, Cloudlets backend services and all the other necessary services (like database servers) installed.